jline/jline.github.io/jline-docs/docs/modules/terminal-providers.md

 When using JNA or Jansi on newer Java versions, you might see warnings about illegal reflective access.
 These are generally harmless but can be addressed by:

-1. Using the FFM provider on Java 21+
+1. Using the FFM provider on Java 22+
+2. Using the JNI provider on Java versions below 22
-2. Adding appropriate `--add-opens` JVM arguments
+3. Adding appropriate `--add-opens` JVM arguments if you must use JNA/Jansi
-3. Suppressing the warnings if they don't affect functionality
+4. Suppressing the warnings if they don't affect functionality

 #### Terminal size issues